Domain takedowns guide

 Section titled “Request details”- Reason: The selected takedown reason (Phishing, Trademark, etc.)

-- Description: Your submitted incident description
+- Description: The submitted incident description

 - Contact email: Email address receiving status updates